 HASTINGS: What we have to - and I’ve been continuing to work on this with my colleagues is to try to get a workable guest worker program so there is some predictability and stability in the labor force.
 But unfortunately that gets bogged down in other extraneous issues.
 The good news is - and this is still a work in progress - that there is more and more of a realization that labor intensive agriculture needs to be treated differently than other areas.

-That's today's Fruit Grower Report.
-I'm Greg Martin on the Ag Information Network of the West.
+That’s today’s Line On Agriculture.
+I’m Greg Martin on the Ag Information Network.